pytorch/torchtitan/docs/datasets.md

 dataset = "wikipedia"
 ```

 That's it!
-Your custom dataset is now ready to use with TorchTitan.
+Your custom dataset is now ready to use with `torchtitan`.

 ## Key Points
 - The DatasetConfig contains all necessary components for a dataset: